wbamberg/idl-reference/docs/nsIEffectiveTLDService.md

 another nsIURI, the host should be obtained using nsIURI::GetAsciiHost().
 In the case of nested URIs, the innermost URI will be used.

-@param   aURI               The URI to be analyzed
-@param   aAdditionalParts   Number of domain name parts to be
-                            returned in addition to the public suffix

-@returns the base domain (public suffix plus the requested number of additional parts)

 @throws NS_ERROR_UNEXPECTED
         or other error returned by nsIIDNService::normalize when